sfeir-open-source/sfeir-school-terraform/steps/05-testing-strategies/README.md

 [inspec-gcp](https://github.com/inspec/inspec-gcp) is a inspec plugin to verify gcp configurations using inspec.

 In your workspace, create a `test/integration` folder.

-In this folder, run the command `bundle exec inspec init profile local-test` to create a new configuration for inspec.
+**In this folder**(`test/integration`), run the command `bundle exec inspec init profile local-test` to create a new generated configuration for inspec.
-The command will create a `local-test/inspec.yml` file.
+This command will create a `local-test/inspec.yml` file.

-* Test the sample using `bundle exec inspec exec local-test`
+* Observe the code in `test/integration/local-test/controls/example.rb`
-* Observe the code in `local-test/controls/example.rb`
+* Still in `test/integration` directory, test the sample using `bundle exec inspec exec local-test`

 #### inspec-gcp

-You can generate a new inspec profile named `default` for inspec-gcp tests using `bundle exec inspec init profile --platform gcp default`.
+You can generate a new inspec profile named `default` for **inspec-gcp** tests using `bundle exec inspec init profile --platform gcp default`.

 * Update the `default/attributes.yml` to configure the gcp project id
 * Run tests using `bundle exec inspec exec default -t gcp:// --input-file default/attributes.yml --show-progress --color`